Distribution-Protocol/ERCProtocolDraft/README.md

 ### The Main Contract that Implements the Distributor Interface for Edition Creation

 The main contract must implement both the ERC721 and the Distributor Interface.
 The Distributor Interface provides functions to to setup editions and the corresponding validation rules.
-Optionally, the main contract may implement additional functions that are guarded by the the actions parameter with uint96 flags in the editions.
-Such a design removes the dependency of the edition based permission on the implementation of contract functions.
+Optionally, the main contract may implement additional functions that are guarded by the the actions parameter, denoted as uint96 flags in the editions.
+Such a design removes the dependency of the edition based permission control on the implementation of contract functions.
 However, the design only enables invocation of functions using actions parameter, but it does not specify the party.
-It is up to the developer to set up additional ownership checks, i.e. an actions flag check ensures the invocation of the "revoke token" function on the child token is permitted by a particular edition,  but it requires additional ownership check to make sure this is a parent token only function.
+It is up to the developer to set up additional ownership checks, i.e. the actions flag ensures the invocation of the "revoke token" function on the child token is permitted by a particular edition,  but it requires additional ownership check to make sure this is a parent token only function.

 ### Flexible Implementation of Actions

-The actions that can be performed are defined in the edition with a uint96 integer.
-Each bit in the integer determines whether a particular action/function can be invoked in the contract, with a maximum of 96 actions.
+The actions that can be performed are defined in the edition as a uint96 integer.
+Each bit in the integer determines whether a particular function can be invoked in the contract, with a maximum of 96 functions.
 The actions can be implemented flexibly depending on the specific use cases.
 For instance, if the parent token wants to have full control over the child token, the edition, together with the function setup, can permit the parent token holder to invocate a function that transfers the child token to the parent token holder.

 Actions may give the child tokens the following characteristics:
 - non-transferable: An SBT that is bound to a user's wallet address